ibm-cloud-docs/mqcloud/mqoc_common_problems.md

 {:pre: .pre}

 # Common problems faced using the MQ on IBM Cloud service
-{: #mqoc_problem_intro}
+{: #mqoc_common_problems}

 This document contains information about common questions or problems encountered by users of the MQ on IBM Cloud service.
 It aims to answer questions or provide instruction on how to resolve issues without the need to raise a support ticket.
 {:shortdesc}

 When attempting to diagnose a problem with your queue manager the first place you should look is your queue manager logs.
-You can find information on how to download your queue manager logs on the [Downloading queue manager logs and diagnostics page](/docs/services/mqcloud/mqoc_download_logs.html)
+You can find information on how to download your queue manager logs on the [Downloading queue manager logs and diagnostics page](/docs/services/mqcloud?topic=mqcloud-mqoc_download_logs)

 Contents:
 * [Client application receives a "not authorized" response when attempting to connect to a queue manager even though a valid userid and password is supplied](#mqoc_jms_user_id)